ryzeon-dev/cputil/README.md

 Some systems might require root privilegies to read certain parameters.
 If some information is missing (e.g. current frequency in usage), try running `cputil` with sudo

+The package also provides `cputil-tui`, which is a terminal-ui visualisation tool.
+In order to use it, it is required to have `cputil` properly installed.

 ## Example outputs
 ```